fang2hou/RitsWifi/Readme.md

     myUsername = "is1234rj"
     myPassword = "12345678"
     ```
-4. Run ```python RitsumeiWiFi.py``` in Terminal.app or other terminal application you prefer.
+4. Run ```python RitsuWiFi.py``` in Terminal.app or other terminal application you prefer.

 ## Build as standalone application
-If you wanna get a standalone version of RitsumeiWiFi, here is the solution.
+If you wanna get a standalone version of RitsuWiFi, here is the solution.

 - The .app file will be created with the icon (logo.icns).
 - You should build standalone version after you confirmed RitsuWiFi works.